Skip to main content

 1. Introduction

-An infringement notice is a financial penalty that APRA may impose on entities for certain breaches of the Financial Sector (Collection of Data) Act 2001 (FSCODA) and the Superannuation Industry (Supervision) Act 1993 (SIS Act).
+An infringement notice is a financial penalty that APRA may impose on entities for certain contraventions of the Financial Sector (Collection of Data) Act 2001 (FSCODA) and the Superannuation Industry (Supervision) Act 1993 (SIS Act).

 2. Circumstances in which APRA may serve infringement notices